fordc5/PrisonersDilemmaCSWorkshop/README.md

 This might be the most important section of major GitHub repositories.
 This is because you can make all sorts of changes and improvements to someone else's code, but if you don't follow the posted guidelines, when you 'submit' your changes, they might get rejected.
 Often times authors will specify things like spaces v. tabs, what parts of the code they want you to touch, what other developers can you reach out to, etc...

 i) Editing the code
-	(a) Create a new class within the package src/tournament and call it whatever you want (b) Implement the interface Strategy at the top of your class (c) Fill in the method takeOneTurn(history) making sure that you return a "c" or a "d" every time.
+	a.
+Create a new class within the package src/tournament and call it whatever you want
+	b.
+Implement the interface Strategy at the top of your class
+	c.
+Fill in the method takeOneTurn(history) making sure that you return a "c" or a "d" every time.
-	(d) Open the PrisonerDilemmaTechniques class and follow the pattern already there for adding your strategy to the game.
+	d.
+Open the PrisonerDilemmaTechniques class and follow the pattern already there for adding your strategy to the game.
-	(e) Finally you can go to the Tournament class and run that code to see how your strategy did!
+	e.
+Finally you can go to the Tournament class and run that code to see how your strategy did!
 Best of Luck!

 ii) **add**, **commit**, **push**
-	(a) So you've made your changes, and now you're ready for the whole world to see it.
+	a.
+So you've made your changes, and now you're ready for the whole world to see it. b.
-	(b)

 iii) Make a **pull request** to this repository